YargKlnc/Project1-Formula1/README.md

 - [Conclusion](#conclusion)

 ## Introduction

-Within the multifaceted world of Formula 1, various factors contribute to winning a championship.
-This segment focuses on one such crucial aspect: pit stops.
-By analyzing detailed datasets, we seek to understand the strategic implications of pit stop durations.
+ As a part of a team project examining various factors in Formula 1 success, this analysis concentrates on the importance of pit stops.

 ## Dataset Preprocessing